 95 % flat paved country roads, 5 % small unpaved road

 Select your departure day, package and participants, then click proceed booking.
 For questions or tour booking less than 24 hours before departure please use the enquiry form or contact us via the red contact button in the lower right corner of the page.
-To complete the booking we ask for a deposit of only 30% to lock your dates and allow us to make the necessary arrangements.
+To complete the booking we ask for a deposit of 50% to lock your dates and allow us to make the necessary arrangements.
 Solo travellers, please check the FAQ section of this tour.

 The tour starts with a pick up from your hotel or the airport/train station and a drive to Nam Phrae district where you can check in to our small paradise, a nature resort.
 You will get a good quality mountain bike and a detailed route description with an easy route to start.
 The route will pass through villages, along rice fields, and the beautiful Chiang Mai Grand Canyon.
 It will be a ride in the countryside, small paved country roads, hardly any traffic, and no hills.
 For lunch, there are a few local food stalls on the route but at the Grand Canyon, there are a few good restaurants.
 In the afternoon relax at the swimming pool.
 You stay the night in a bungalow with private bathroom.
 (40 km)